 Australia also placed 10th in our rankings of the most liberal countries, and this approach has helped the nation come closer to racial equality than any other country – though of course, problems remain.

 You can also look forward to free, high quality healthcare, as well as a plethora of incredible sights – from the mind-blowing Great Barrier Reef to Uluru and the wilds of the Outback.

 If you want your kids to grow up surrounded by opportunities to explore nature and meet a massive variety of animals, consider taking the yellow brick road to Oz.

-You can go surfing after work, and then on the weekends, walk around one of the nation’s many breathtaking national parks – and don’t worry about inclement weather.
+You can go surfing after work, and spend your weekends walking around one of the nation’s many breathtaking national parks – and you won’t worry about inclement weather.